KotSTis/AILP/README.md

 - The first value of the weights will correspond to the first argument and so on and so forth
 - The value of each weight should be [0,1].
 The decimal point should be a dot and not a comma.

-### Example input 1
+### Example input

 #### PROPOSITIONS

-murder (beyond_reasonable_doubt) intent -intent defendant medical_expert witness1 witness2 unreliable1 evidence kill
+murder (beyond_reasonable_doubt)
+intent
+-intent
+defendant
+medical_expert
+witness1
+witness2
+unreliable1
+evidence
+kill
+lawyer1

-#### ARGUMENTS
+#### ARGUMENTS PROSECUTION
 1. the medical expert claims murder and it depends on the witness2 but can be voided if unreliable1
+2. lawyer1 claims murder depends on intent and kill
+3. witness1 claims intent and it depends on evidence

+#### ARGUMENTS DEFENCE
-2. the wintess2 claims -intent and it depends on unreliable1 but can be voided if witness1
+4. the wintess2 claims -intent and it depends on unreliable1 but can be voided if witness1
-3. murder depends on intent and kill
-4. witness1 claims intent and it depends on evidence
 5. defendant claims -intent and it depends on wintess2

 #### ASSUMPTIONS AND WEIGHTS